Tim Forsyth

-Tim Forsyth (born 17 August 1973 in Mirboo North, Victoria, Australia) is a retired Australian three-time Olympic high jumper: 1992, 1996, and 2000).
+Timothy Charles Forsyth (born 17 August 1973) is an Australian retired three-time Olympic high jumper: 1992, 1996, and 2000).

 Forsyth's first success on the international scene came in 1990 with a silver medal at the World Junior Championships.
 In 1992 a 19-year-old Forsyth won an Olympic bronze medal, equalling his then personal best height of 2.34m.
 He went on to win another World Junior Championships silver medal, this time beaten by Brit Steve Smith.
 At the 1994 Commonwealth Games Forsyth finished ahead of Steve Smith.